wmo-im/wis2box-training/documentation/docs/practical-sessions/querying-data-using-the-wis2box-api.en.md

 ## Introduction

-The wis2box API provides discovery and query access in a machine readable manager, which includes the wis2box UI.
+The wis2box API provides discovery and query access in a machine readable manner to the data that has been ingested in wis2box.
+The API is based on the OGC API - Features standard and is implemented using [pygeoapi](https://pygeoapi.io).

+The wis2box API provides access to the following collections:

+- Stations
+- Discovery metadata
+- Data notifications
+- plus one collection per dataset configured, which stores the output from bufr2geojson (the plugin `bufr2geojson` needs to be enabled in the data mappings configuration to fill the items in the dataset collection).

-In this practical session you will learn how to use the data API to discovery, browse and query data that has been ingested in wis2box.
+In this practical session you will learn how to use the data API to browse and query data that has been ingested in wis2box.

 ## Preparation